FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-variables.md

 #### Initiating/setting Node variable

-To initiate and set a node variable in the function node, you will have to use the context’s `set` method:
+To initiate and set a node variable using the function node, you will have to use the context’s `set` method:

 ```javascript
 context.set('variableName', value);